Map preview

 High

-The public remarks explicitly note that two-thirds of the units are owned by Wyndham Vacations.
-This directly supports the current owner_occupancy value of 66.00%, so the numeric value is retained with high confidence.
+Public remarks explicitly note that two-thirds of the building units are owned by Wyndham Vacations, directly supporting the current owner_occupancy value of 66%.
+Given the clear, repeated statement in multiple listings, this is recorded with high confidence.

 Elevators